BRUCEBINYE/SnailBaLLsp/README.md

 # SnailBaLLsp

 This repository contains codes of SnailBaLLsp, **a hierarchical attention network with staged curriculum learning for multi‐barcoding‐based species identification**.
-This model is an improvement method comparing to the previoud [SnailBaLL](https://github.com/BRUCEBINYE/SnailBaLL), and is an end-to-end species identification model for hierarchical taxonomy levels of Gastropoda from subclass to species.
+This model is an improvement method comparing to the previous [SnailBaLL](https://github.com/BRUCEBINYE/SnailBaLL), and is an end-to-end species identification model for hierarchical taxonomy levels of Gastropoda from subclass to species.
 More details about SnailBaLLsp could be found in our [paper]().

 ## Device
 we recommend running SnailBaLLsp with a GPU like NVIDIA GeForce RTX 3090, etc.